Jeff Melvoin: Early life and education

-Melvoin was born in Boston, MA and grew up in Highland Park, IL.
+Melvoin was born in Boston, Massachusetts and grew up in Highland Park, Illinois.
 He attended Highland Park High School, and has attributed the birth of his creative career to his drama teacher Barbara Paterson.
 In high school, his fellow actors included Jeff Perry and Gary Sinise, two of the founding members of the Steppenwolf Theater Company.

 Melvoin attended Harvard University, graduating magna cum laude in 1975 with a degree in American history and literature.
 He wrote his senior thesis on the development of the American detective in fiction.
 While in college, he also directed six theatrical productions, including two on the mainstage of Harvard's Loeb Theater.

 Career

 Journalism

 After college, Melvoin took a mini-MBA program at Keller Graduate School of Business Management in Chicago and was subsequently hired by Fairchild Publications (Women's Wear Daily, W) as a reporter for Fairchild News Service (FNS) in Washington, D.C.
 Shortly after, he was made FNS bureau chief in Miami.

-In 1978, he was hired as a correspondent for TIME magazine.
+In 1978, he was hired as a correspondent for Time magazine.
 He worked in their New York, Boston and Los Angeles bureaus before leaving the magazine in late 1982.

 Television

 Melvoin speaking to Joint Base Lewis-McChord Army spouses in 2012.

 Melvoin began his television career in 1983 as a staff writer for the lighthearted MTM detective show Remington Steele, joining the NBC series in its second season.
 He worked his way up to supervising producer by the end of the show's fourth season.
 In 1986, Melvoin became co-executive producer on the final season of the NBC police drama, Hill Street Blues, also produced by MTM.

 Melvoin then began a four-year association with Columbia TriStar Television, developing original pilots.
 Three of his pilots were produced, but none were picked up to series.
 In 1991, Melvoin was hired as a writer-producer on the CBS comedy-drama Northern Exposure, produced by Universal Television.
 He worked on the series from episode 17 until the end four years later writing 18 episodes and rewriting a half-dozen others.
-During his time on the show, Melvoin received numerous awards and nominations, including an Emmy award for best dramatic series, two Emmy nominations for best writing in a dramatic series, two Golden Globe awards and a Television Critics Association award for best dramatic series.
+During his time on the show, Melvoin received numerous awards and nominations, including an Emmy Award for best dramatic series, two Emmy nominations for best writing in a dramatic series, two Golden Globe awards and a Television Critics Association award for best dramatic series.

 In 1995, Melvoin became Executive Producer on the fourth season of the David E. Kelley drama series, Picket Fences, produced by 20th Century Fox Television for CBS.
 It marked Melvoin's first showrunner position.
 Following Picket Fences, Melvoin signed an overall deal with Tristar Television and became a consultant on the light science fiction drama, Early Edition, for CBS.
 He took over the series as showrunner for seasons two through four, from 1997 to 2000.